pratapagiri/nx-packaged/README.md

 However, it also forces you to re-build the library every time you change the sources!
 During development you can now use `ng serve` for hot-reloading.
-On a CI server and in build scripts, you can use the above `ng build` command to verify the libraries in Angular Package Format!
+On a CI server and in build scripts, you can use the above `ng build` command to verify the binaries in Angular Package Format!

 Relevant configuration in `.angular-cli.json`: